 Students who enroll in Basic Program courses incur no military service obligation.
 While attending the classes and participating in associated training events, those enrolled receive leadership, management, and confidence-building instruction that will be of great value in any career field.
 The primary objective of the Basic Program is to provide students with an understanding of the United States Army and training in basic soldiering skills.
 All non-U.S. citizens must have permission before enrolling in any Military Science course.

-Advanced Program courses are restricted to students who meet departmental criteria and sign a contract to accept a commission as an Army officer with a military service obligation.
+Advanced Program courses are restricted to students who meet departmental criteria and who agree to accept a commission as an Army officer with a military service obligation.
 The primary objective of the Advanced Program is to prepare qualified college students for military service as Second Lieutenants in the United States Army, the Army National Guard, or the Army Reserve.
-Students meeting departmental criteria become eligible for Advanced Program courses by:
+Students who meet departmental criteria become eligible for Advanced Program courses by one of three methods:

-Having prior military service (Honorable Discharge or current affiliation);
+- Having prior military service (with either Honorable Discharge or current affiliation)

-Students accepted as cadets in the Advanced Program receive a monthly stipend of up to $500 (tax-free) for 10 months during each of their contracted years.
-Additionally, contracted cadets receive the College of the Ozarks’ Patriotic Scholarship, which pays all room and board.
-They also attend a five-week summer camp (MIL 325), normally between their junior and senior years.
-While attending, cadets will participate in a challenging variety of military training environments, receive a salary equal to one half of a lieutenant’s base pay, and have all meals and housing provided by the Army.
+Students accepted as cadets in the Advanced Program receive a monthly stipend of up to $500, tax-free for 10 months during each of their contracted years.
+Additionally, contracted cadets receive the College of the Ozarks’ Patriotic Scholarship, which pays all room and board costs for resident students.
+Contracted cadets also attend a four-week summer camp, Cadet Leadership Course (CLC), MIL 325, normally between their junior and senior years.
+While attending, cadets will participate in a challenging variety of military training environments while receiving a salary equal to 50% of a lieutenant’s base pay, and have all meals and housing provided by the Army.

-During each semester, all contracted cadets must participate in classes, the scheduled physical fitness program, labs, and field training exercises (many events will involve travel to our parent unit at Missouri State University in Springfield, MO, and other off-campus locations).
-Upon completion of the Advanced Program courses, Leader Development and Assessment Course and a bachelor’s degree, students are commissioned as Second Lieutenants.
+During each semester, all contracted cadets must participate in classes, the scheduled physical fitness program, labs, and field training exercises.
+Many events involve travel to our parent unit at Missouri State University in Springfield, MO, and other off-campus locations.
+Upon completion of the Advanced Program courses, CLC, and a bachelor’s degree, students are commissioned as Second Lieutenants.
 These officers may elect to complete their military service either full-time in the U.S. Army, or part-time in the Army National Guard or Army Reserve.

 Simultaneous Membership Program (SMP)

-The Simultaneous Membership Program allows contracted cadets to be members of the Army National Guard or the Army Reserve at the same time.
-Under the SMP, cadets hold (and are paid at) the grade of sergeant (E-5) in their guard or reserve unit and serve as officer trainees under the watchful eye of a commissioned officer in the unit.
-Students completing basic and advanced individual training are also eligible for the Army GI Bill which pays a substantial monthly amount while enrolled as a full-time college student.
+The Simultaneous Membership Program allows contracted Army ROTC Advanced Program cadets to be members of the Army National Guard or the Army Reserve and ROTC cadets at the same time.
+Under the SMP, cadets hold and are paid at the grade of E-5 (sergeant) in their Guard or Reserve unit, and serve as officer trainees under the watchful eye of a commissioned officer in the unit.
+Students who complete Basic Training and Advanced Individual Training (AIT) may also be eligible for the Army GI Bill® in addition to state and/or federal tuition assistance while enrolled as a full-time college student.

 U.S. Army ROTC Scholarships

-CofO ROTC is a member of the Missouri State University Bear Battalion consisting of six affiliate colleges and universities.
-For further information about available scholarship funding, contact the MSU Scholarship Enrollment Officer.
+College of the Ozarks ROTC is a member of the Missouri State University Bear Battalion, which consists of six affiliate colleges and universities.
+For further information about available scholarship funding, contact the MSU Scholarship Enrollment Officer at 417-836-5793.

-Companies value professional leadership experience, and the Army is a great place to obtain that experience.
-After completing our officer-training program and graduating, you will immediately have the opportunity to manage, lead, and mentor professional Soldiers.
+Companies and corporations value the professional leadership experience that the Army offers.
+After graduating from college and completing our officer-training program, you will immediately have the opportunity to manage, lead, and mentor professional Soldiers.
 This is by far one of the most rewarding, exciting, and challenging occupations available.
-The significant responsibilities of Army officership come with substantial rewards.
-In addition to a very nice salary, the Army provides health, medical, and dental care for you, and support for your family.
+The significant responsibilities of Army Officership come with substantial rewards.
+In addition to a highly competitive salary, the Army provides health, medical, and dental care for you and your dependents, as well as support programs and opportunities for your family.

-Of course, there is a commitment after college, but the benefits last a lifetime.
-Employers will seek your professionalism and leadership experience, your community will honor your service, and the people you manage during your civilian career will respect you for your Army service and for your highly polished leadership skills.
+There is, of course, a military commitment after college, but the benefits last a lifetime.
+Employers will seek out your professionalism and leadership experience, your community will honor your service, and the people you manage during your civilian career will respect you for your Army service and for your highly polished leadership skills.

 If you are ready to lead, serve your country, earn respectable compensation, and have more fun than you ever imagined possible in your career, contact: